Syntax

 Loops

-It begins with an initial numeric value (from clause), and proceeds up to and including a given numeric value (to clause).
-The step size can also be given (by clause).
-The od keyword indicates the end of the loop body.
+It starts with an initial numeric value (defined by the from clause) and proceeds up to and including a specified numeric value (the to clause).
+You can define the step size with the optional by clause.
+The loop body concludes with either the od keyword or, alternatively, the end keyword.

 The from and by clauses are optional.
-If the from clause is omitted, the loop starts with the initial value 1.
+If the from clause is omitted, the loop starts 1.
 If the by clause is omitted, the step size is 1.
 Negative step size are accepted, as well.

 The current iteration value is stored to a control variable (i in this example) which can be used in the loop body.